TeppieC/wikipedia-info-retrieval/README.txt

 		1. Assume that the input file is in the same format as the examples from https://www.w3.org/TR/turtle/ up to section 2.6 or Edmonton.txt

-		2. blank node _:a will be stored as <a> in the database
+		2. blank node _:xxx will be stored as <xxx> in the database

 		3. The relational database schema is described in q6.txt